2014 J.League Division 1

 The 2014 J.League Division 1 season was the 49th season of top-flight football in Japan, and the 22nd since the establishment of the J.League in 1992.
 The season began on 1 March and ended on 8 December.
 Sanfrecce Hiroshima were the defending champions.

 Due to Japan's participation in the 2014 FIFA World Cup, there was an extended break to allow for preparation after the 14th-week matches on 17 and 18 May, with the league resuming on 15 July for four clubs who participated in the 2014 AFC Champions League to play rescheduled 12th-week matches, and 19 July for other 14 clubs.

-2014 saw the league played via a home and away system over a single season for the last time until at least 2020.
-From 2015 the league will revert to an Apertura and Clausura system, with a multi-team play-off 'super stage' to decide the champions, similar to the format used when the J.League began.
+This season saw the league played via a home and away system over a single season for the last time until at least 2020.
+From 2015, the league would revert to an Apertura and Clausura system, with a multi-team play-off 'super stage' to decide the champions, similar to the format used when the J.League began.

 The league was won by Gamba Osaka, who won their second J.League title following a 0–0 away draw against Tokushima Vortis.
 They became the second league champions (after Kashiwa Reysol) to win the first division after being promoted as second division champions.